diego-escalante/tidbyt-tracker/README.md

 TODOs:
-* Move all DB habit queries to the db module.
 * More constraints on the tables? (color values should be '#XXXXXX').
 * When deleting a tracker, use pixlet to remove from tidbyt too?
 * UI?